Local reminiscence in the PXP model: The state

 Secondly, in Fig.~\ref{fig:local_theta+}(c), we analyze the product of all the single-site local fidelities $\prod_{j=1}^L\mathcal{F}_j(t)$.
 We explore its dynamics for $\theta=\pi/4$ and varying the size of the system.
 For increasing $L$, we observe that the product of the local fidelities becomes increasingly suppressed, signifying that the influence of local memory diminishes at larger scales.
-In fact, for a factorized system with local states $\rho_j(t)$, the global fidelity would tend to zero, indicating that the memory stored in each local state $\rho_j(t)$ is small, thus, the dynamics does not show local reminiscence.
+The decay of this quantity is exponential in system size (see appendix~\ref{app:scaling_prod}), similarly to what one would expect for a factorized system composed of independent local states $\rho_j(t)$.
+In that case, the global fidelity tends to zero as $L$ increases.

 We are also interested in understanding how increasing the size of the blocks on which the reduced state is computed affects the fidelity $\mathcal{F}_{[1,\ell]}(t)$.
 Thus, we explore its dynamics ranging from the local regime ($\ell \ll L$) to the global regime, where $\ell$ becomes comparable to $L$; the analysis is performed for $L=20$ and $\theta=\pi/4$, see Fig.~\ref{fig:local_theta+}(d).
 Increasing the size of the block corresponds to enlarging the Hilbert space of the reduced state, which results in a lower overall fidelity magnitude.
 The main difference between the cases is that the apparent stabilization of the dynamics lasts for a shorter duration as $\ell$ increases.
 Larger $\ell$ values correspond to larger oscillations of the fidelity, with smaller mean values.